isabella232/mobile-services.es-ES/help/android/acquisition-main/t-testing-version-3-acquisition.md

    >[!TIP]
    >
-   >Si hace referencia a aplicaciones Android y iOS en el vínculo de adquisición, use Google Play como tienda predeterminada.
+   >If you refer to both Android and iOS apps in the acquisition link, use Google Play as the default store.

 1. Abra el vínculo generado en un navegador de escritorio.